 ACDA is committed to the field of research as applied to choral music and publishes monographs and a composer series in both traditional and digital formats.
 The committee therefore manages several ongoing projects that both support and generate research and publications.

-ACDA has several publications including Choral Journal, ChorTeach, International Journal of Research in Choral Singing (IJRCS), division newsletters, state newsletters, and the monograph series.
+ACDA has several publications including Choral Journal, ChorTeach, International Journal of Research in Choral Singing (IJRCS), regional newsletters, state newsletters, and a monograph series.